Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/README.md

 }
 ```

-Given this model class definition, here is how you'd write a query.
+Given this model class definition, here is how you'd write a query:

 ```C# Snippet:TablesSample4QueryEntitiesExpression
 double priceCutOff = 6.00;